 At the Salt Lake City Games in 2002, German athletes performed noticeably better when wearing Bauerfeind supports, braces and medical-grade compression socks.

 With consistent high performance and results, Bauerfeind gained the attention of the Olympic committee.
 At the 2010 Olympic Games in Vancouver, Bauerfeind became the official partner to an Olympic Games Organising Committee and provided care to athletes from all participating countries.
 They continued this involvement and role throughout subsequent Games.

 The most recent Summer Olympics brought a new record: Bauerfeind went into action over 900 times throughout the Rio de Janeiro Games, treating and providing athletes with supports, orthopedic orthoses and medical compression stockings.
 A total of nearly 700 of the approximately 11,000 Olympic athletes in Rio used Bauerfeind products.

-The orthotists from Bauerfeind, who are specialists in the area of orthopedic sports technology, worked alongside staff and physicians from the clinic.
+The orthotics from Bauerfeind, who are specialists in the area of orthopaedic sports technology, worked alongside staff and physicians from the clinic.
 After getting a diagnosis from the physician, the team: